 David Gobris (Sarah Lawrence College) - honorable mention for "Seasons Out of Order"

 We'd like to thank all applicants for their hard work and wonderful submissions.
 The next 8SW Composer Competition will be in 2019-20.
-Below are the guidelines for 2017-18.
+Please refer to the Guidelines below for further information.

 8SW Composer Competition General Information